bartosz-maciaszek/php-rtm/README.md

 $taskList = $taskService->getList();
 ```

-Response from API is wrapped in handy class "Rtm\DataContainer" which gives you ability to make method chains like `$response->getUser()->getName()` as it supports recurrency.
+Response from API is wrapped in handy class `Rtm\DataContainer` which gives you ability to make method chains like `$response->getUser()->getName()` as it supports recurrency.
 To review its code and unit tests see `src/Rtm/DataContainer.php` and `tests/RtmTest/DataContainerTest.php`.
 You can easily convert this object into an array or json string by invoking `toArray()` or `toJson()` method, respectively.

 ## Unit tests